xiix0/scam/README.md

-Tuesday is the Wednesday of the rest of your life.
+This is the first age that's paid much attention to the future, which is a little ironic since we may not have one.
+		-- Arthur Clarke